tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ### Integrated Encryption

+In Integrated Encryption mode, HPKE is employed to directly encrypt the (compressed) plaintext, and the resulting ciphertext is included in the JWE ciphertext.

 In this mode, JWE Compact serialization MUST be used.
+The sender MUST specify the 'epk' and 'alg' parameters in the protected header to indicate the use of HPKE.
+Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.

 The Single-Shot APIs specified in Section 6 of {{RFC9180}} for encryption and decryption cannot be used.
 This is because they require an 'aad' parameter, which takes the Encoded Protected Header comprising of 'ek' as input.

 In Integrated Encryption mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.

 In Integrated Encryption mode:

 - The JWE Ciphertext MUST be the base64url encoded 'ct' value.
-- The JWE Initialization Vector value will be empty.
+- The JWE Initialization Vector value MUST be empty.
 - The JWE Authentication Tag MUST be empty.
 - The JWE Encrypted Key MUST be empty.
+- The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of
+  Section 5.1 of {{RFC7516}} as input.

 In this setup, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.

 This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.

-This example demonstrates the use of na encapsulated key with JSON Web Encryption Integrated Encryption and Compact Serialization:
+This example demonstrates the use of an encapsulated key with JSON Web Encryption Integrated Encryption and Compact Serialization:

 ~~~
 eyJhbGciOiJIUEtFLUJhc2UtUDI1Ni1TSEEyNTYtQUVTMTI4R0NNIiwiZXBrIjp7Imt0eSI6IkVLIiwiZWsiOiJCQU9TeWV3M05JLUkwNEd2WU1MT3Y0cDBEVG5WMWZjWnBFVW10dGs0YkRTdDAtakxzY0FDN3h3MjdORTFHZ0VuMUgtM3ZXSFA5eW1BOHl4aFRmVDBkYjQifX0...afBw3T1hUNjci4qq3ZZ-9KxnttB0iCEO_GUqbIStqYqB5DgRDpyYSuvoH1mMA31qKPqB41ld5mSP34yUys6WJM7nstDJ1-4nqUdhRpgfkGTECA.